Custom report templates v10.5

 To monitor the status of triggered reports and audit historical data, navigate to Management > Reports > Report Execution History.

-The execution history provides a centralized audit trail of all custom report templates activities.
-To effectively manage and locate specific records within a high-volume environment, you can apply the following filters:
+The execution history provides a centralized audit trail of all custom report template activity.
+To locate specific records, apply the following filters:

 • Server Name: Filter by the specific target server where the report was executed.

-• Agent Name: Filter by the unique PEM Agent responsible for processing the execution.
+• Agent Name: Filter by the PEM agent responsible for processing the execution.

-• Status: Filter by execution states (e.g., Success, Partially Successful, Failed, In Progress, or Unknown).
+• Status: Filter by execution states (for example, Success, Partially Successful, Failed, In Progress, or Unknown).

 • Time Range: Define a specific temporal window to isolate recent or historical data.